 Health Tips To Prevent Family Obesity

 The easiest way to eat healthy is to eat “clean”.

 By that, I mean eat whole foods in their natural state.
-Lean meats, vegetables, fruits, whole grains, seeds, nuts, and beans are the best foods to build health.
+Meats, vegetables, fruits, whole grains, seeds, nuts and beans are the best foods to build health.
 And, these are generally not foods in which we overindulge.

 Avoid processed foods.

 Processed food is any food that is changed from its natural state by someone other than you (usually a company).
 Processed foods are generally high in sugar, sodium, dangerous fats and toxic chemicals.

 If all Americans followed # 1 and 2, we probably would not have an obesity problem.
 Processed foods provide empty calories that leave you wanting more because the nutritional needs of your body are not met.

 Drinks LOTS of pure, filtered water (install a reverse osmosis water system at home).